Released in Japan & North America in March 1995

 It’s-a-Me, Market Buster!

 The question that fascinates me with nonograms is: why are they so utterly unpopular?
-Sudoku is everywhere, tends to be well-known, is the golden standard of book you buy at the cash register instead of Archie because you have some self-respect, dammit!
+Sudoku is everywhere, tends to be well-known, is the golden standard of book you buy at the cash register next to an Archie omnibus.
 Why aren’t nonograms, which are ostensibly the same thing as Sudoku (fidgeting around with numbers and squares) not more popular?
 I’ve thought about it and I think it comes down to two things.
 First of, Picross is one of those rare paper game that’s better on a computer.

-The second reason I think nonograms are so unpopular is Nintendo will do something so well they steal all the oxygen from a genre.
+The second reason I think nonograms are so unpopular is Nintendo will support something so well they steal all the oxygen from a genre.
 Since the Nintendo implementation of nonograms is more fun than doing it on paper, I don’t think anybody really saw the appeal beyond what Nintendo was offering.
 This would not be the first time they would do this to a genre.
-Look at the Mario Kart or Legend of Zelda franchise; two of the most popular game franchises ever.
+Look at the Mario Kart or Legend of Zelda franchises; two of the most popular game franchises ever.
 There are clones and adaptations to be sure, but never in enough quantity to really move the genre forward.
-Nintendo has the market cornered for vehicular mascot combat and action-adventure games.
-They will bring you a version of those experiences every four years and that’s all you will need.
+Nintendo has the market cornered for vehicular mascot combat and action-adventure games strong on puzzles.
+They will bring you a version of those experiences every four years and that’s all you’ll need.
 Why bother with imitations then?
 The same thing happened with monster-collecting, where Pokémon snuffed out all its competitors to extinction by just being so much more streamlined.
-I think ultimately the same thing happened with Mario’s Picross on a much smaller scale: Nintendo did it well enough in a small enough market that nobody else bothered.
-Even though Nintendo quickly figured out the market wasn’t there for them, no small developer gave nonograms a chance when they might have been able to turn a profit.
+I think ultimately the same thing happened with Mario’s Picross but on a much smaller scale: Nintendo did it well enough in a small enough market that nobody else bothered.
+Even though Nintendo quickly figured out the market wasn’t there for them in North America, no small developer gave nonograms a chance when they might have been able to turn a profit.

 There’s not much to say specifically about the game.
-It’s interesting to note that the puzzles are very different from the Japanese version, which uses Japanese characters and objects for its solutions that North American players would not understand at all.
+It’s interesting to note that the puzzles are very different from the Japanese version, which uses Japanese characters and objects for its solutions that North American players would not necessarily understand.
 So Nintendo made twice the amount of puzzles, one set for each market.

 One negative aspect is that the hard puzzles are accessible only after you complete all the easy puzzles.
 They’re so easy and brain-dead that it turns completing them into a chore and so I haven’t even bothered unlocking those harder puzzles.
 That’s a shame.